ml4a/ml4a-ofx/apps/DoodleClassifier/README.md

 An interface for classifying doodles/drawings.
 The app lets you define a series of doodle categories, examples drawn under a webcam, and then learns to classify new doodles.

 The settings file `settings_doodleclassifier.xml` contains settings which you may wish to modify.
 You may edit or add to the defined classes inside the `<classes>` tag.
 The settings file also contains the OSC info.
 By default, OSC is set to send to localhost, through port 5000, to address "/classification".

+The precise order of the values in the OSC message it sends for each detected object is: class (string), x-position (float), y-position (float), width of rectangle (float), and height of rectangle (float).